 The Arch Monk pushed his hands back.
 “I don’t accept.
-You showed humility when four adults failed to do it today.
-However, I think a suspension as penitence is necessary in your case.
+You showed humility when four adults failed do so today.
+However, I think a suspension and some sort of penitence is necessary in your case.
 We well talk about it later.”

 Icus then said.
-“There is one more thing here and that’s the Acolyte here.
+“There is one more thing here and that’s the Acolyte.
 He should be commended for his actions.”

 “Excuse me,” said Mien searching his face.

-“You seem to have this ability to act in dangerous situations, abandon all care yourself to save others.
-You’re bravery is a strong trait of yours,”said Icus.
+“You seem to have this ability to act in dangerous situations and abandon all care yourself to save others.
+Bravery is a strong trait of yours,” said Icus.
 “In fact, your peers pushed for you be acquitted because of all you had done for their sake.”

 Mien looked at Tyrus, Doran, and Soletus stunned.

-Soletus then told him, “We decided on the road that since you were going in front of the Arbiter, this shouldn’t affect that.
+Soletus then explained, “We decided on the road that since you were going in front of the Arbiter, this shouldn’t affect that.
 If one of us had to be free, it was you.”

 The Arch Monk cleared his throat.
 “Then I will call for an assembly tomorrow so everyone will know what he’s done.
 Farley, have you written all of this down?”